QUALITY ENGAGEMENT RINGS

 If the diamonds are set unevenly or with gaps, they may fall out or rub together and chip.
 When choosing a ring with channel-set diamonds, view it under a 10x powered gemscope to see the precision in the setting to make sure you are getting a quality engagement ring.

 The channel settings from many jewelers are poor quality with uneven and sometimes very thin channel settings, making for diamonds that are set unevenly or with gaps.
 You want to make sure you are avoiding these types of products.

 Great Polish and Finish

-It is vital to have a ring that does not have a porosity problem because that ring will break down over time and will not last a lifetime.
+It is vital to have an engagement ring that does not have a porosity problem because that ring will break down over time and will not last a lifetime.
 Porosity refers to little surface holes that get worse as you go further into the metal.
 You do not want rough spots in the metal either.
 You want a smooth, lustrous, high polished finish to the metal.

-Porosity makes a ring brittle and is non-repairable.
+Porosity makes an engagement ring brittle and is non-repairable.
 A ring showing rough casting spots and little bubbles in the metal is porous.
 It is usually the result of mass producing rings with little quality control.
 Poor casting, over "cooking", under "cooking" and improperly mixed metal alloys cause porosity.
 This type of ring will not last a lifetime.

-Other rings are often much lighter in weight and wear out quickly because the metal of the foundation is thin, to cut production costs.
+Other engagement rings are often much lighter in weight and wear out quickly because the metal of the foundation is thin, to cut production costs.
 You don't want a foundation that is thin and hollowed out, you want a solid foundation so it will last a lifetime.